ionStici/frontend/js/async/concurrency.md

 At a high level, the **event loop** is a system for managing code execution.

 Data structures that are part of the JS engine: the _heap_ and the _call stack_.
 The heap and the call stack interact with Node and Web APIs, which pass messages back to the stack via an event queue.
 The event queue's interaction with the call stack is managed by an event loop.

 All together, those parts maintain the order of code execution when we run asynchronous functions.

 <br>

 ## The Components of the Event Loop

-The **event loop** is made up of these parts:

-- Memory Heap
-- Call Stack
-- Event Queue
-- Event Loop
-- Node or Web APIs

 <br>